copper-project/copper-rs/examples/cu_pointclouds/README.md

 To use it:
 ```
 $ cargo install rerun-cli
-$ rerun
-$ cargo run   # it will automagically show the point cloud in rerun with the default parameters.
+$ cargo run   # it will automagically start the cli and show the point cloud in rerun with the default parameters.
 ```